Trans-Glasso: A Transfer Learning Approach to Precision Matrix Estimation: Problem Setup

 Imagine that we observe $n_0$ i.i.d.~samples $\{\mathbf{x}^{(0)}_i\}^{n_0}_{i=1} \coloneqq \mathcal{D}_0$ from a sub-Gaussian target distribution $\mathcal{P}_0$.
 Each sample $\mathbf{x}^{(0)}_i \in \mathbb{R}^d$ is assumed to have zero mean and covariance matrix $\Sigma^{(0)}$.
-Our goal is to estimate the target precision matrix $\Omega^{(0)} = \left\{ \Sigma^{(0)} \right\}^{-1}$.
+Our goal is to estimate the target precision matrix $\Omega^{(0)} = ( \Sigma^{(0)} )^{-1}$.
 Additionally, we have access to $K$ sub-Gaussian source distributions $\{\mathcal{P}_k\}^K_{k=1}$, each with $n_k$ i.i.d.~samples $\{\mathbf{x}^{(k)}_i\}^{n_k}_{i=1} \coloneqq \mathcal{D}_k$.
-For $1 \leq k \leq K$, each $\mathbf{x}^{(k)}_i \in \mathbb{R}^d$ also has zero mean, covariance matrix $\Sigma^{(k)}$, and corresponding precision matrix $\Omega^{(k)} = \left\{ \Sigma^{(k)} \right\}^{-1}$.
+For $1 \leq k \leq K$, each $\mathbf{x}^{(k)}_i \in \mathbb{R}^d$ also has zero mean, covariance matrix $\Sigma^{(k)}$, and corresponding precision matrix $\Omega^{(k)} = ( \Sigma^{(k)} )^{-1}$.
 The goal is to leverage samples from both the target and source distributions to accurately estimate $\Omega^{(0)}$.

 To facilitate transfer learning, we assume structural similarity between the target and source precision matrices, whereby most entries in $\Omega^{(0)}$ are shared with those in $\Omega^{(k)}$, with relatively few differences.
-This assumption enables us to efficiently utilize source samples to enhance estimation of the target precision matrix.

-Formally, we characterize the relationship between the target and source precision matrices using the following assumption.
+This assumption enables us to efficiently utilize source samples to enhance the estimation of the target precision matrix.
+Formally, we characterize the relationship between the target and source precision matrices by the following assumption.

 \begin{assump} For each $0 \leq k \leq K$, there exists a shared component $\shared$ and a unique component $\unique$ with disjoint supports such that